pterenin/to-do-mfe-app/README.md

 ## Setup Instructions

+1. Clone the repository.
+Two subfolders will be availible:
+- **ToDoApp** - MFE  MFE Todo list App
+- **host** - Host app to test MFE integration

 ### Setup MFE Todo list App

-1. Clone the repository.
-2. Navigate to the `ToDoApp` directory.
+1. Navigate to the `ToDoApp` directory.
-3. Install the dependencies:
+2. Install the dependencies:
    `npm install`
-4. Run the App
+3. Run the App
    `npm run start`
-5. In browser navigate to `http://localhost:5037` to see the app without host app.
+4. In browser navigate to `http://localhost:5037` to see the app without host app.

-6. Run unit tests the APP
+5. Run unit tests the APP
    `npm run test`

 ### Setup Host App

-1. Clone the repository.
-2. Navigate to the `host` directory.
+1. Navigate to the `host` directory.
-3. Install the dependencies:
+2. Install the dependencies:
    `npm install`
-4. Run the App
+3. Run the App
    `npm run start`
-5. Make sure that MFE Todo list App is running as well on 5037 port.
+4. Make sure that MFE Todo list App is running as well on 5037 port.
-6. In browser navigate to `http://localhost:5038` to see the host app with TODO list integrated as a MFE.
+5. In browser navigate to `http://localhost:5038` to see the host app with TODO list integrated as a MFE.

 ## Design and Architectural Choices